JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 regardless of whether they are listed first or second in the marriage relationship.

+### (Reflexive) transitive search

+Suppose your graph has the two relationships "0 #< 1" and "1 #< 2",
+and you'd like to find everything that is greater than or equal to 0.
+You can find out by running the query `/f /tr 0 #< /_`.
+Similarly, you can find everything less than or equal to 2 by running `/f /tr /_ #< 2`.

+Hash treats any relationship used in a transitive search as reflexive.
+Thus even though we called the relationship "#<", it is effectively "<=".

+#### PITFALL: Hode believes you

+Hode does not know which of your relationships "should" be transitive;
+it only treats a relationship as such when specifically asked to do so.

+#### PITFALL: Cycles
+If you're not sure whether a relationship forms cycles -- for instance, not just "0 #< 1" and "1 #< 2", but also "2 #< 0" --
+then save your work before searching it transitively.

+That's because Hode will crash if it encounters a cycle.
+It won't respond to keypresses, and you'll need to kill it from outside.

 ### Count `&`, `|` and `\` symbols like `#` symbols

 The set operators `&`, `|` and `\` can be repeated,